colmmurphyxyz/CS3305-2024-Team-2/REPORT.md

 ### Game Development
 We learned that game development is a complex process that requires a lot of time, effort and advanced planning.
 It was important to have a clear and thorough design plan before writing any code, as attempts to add new features or change existing ones can easily lead to unexpected behaviour.

+## Credits
+- Amazing SFX pack by Helton Yan that helped bring the units to life: https://heltonyan.itch.io/retroanimesfx
+- A crunchy, techy sound effects pack that formed the beeps and bops of the project: https://wangleline.itch.io/data-hammer?download
+- General fx sourced from: https://pixabay.com/sound-effects/
+- Music Wretched Weaponry by Keiichi Okabe from Nier Automata Soundtrack https://open.spotify.com/track/7w0lm7M5Qw6IrddeN0w4Ll?si=7a02ed93435d46ee (plz do not sue us square enix :) )
+- The opensource pixelart pack that formed the buildings, terrain and asethetic of the units: https://opengameart.org/content/colony-sim-extended-version
+- Rest of pixelart & animations by contributer Ben Shorten